Call New York Criminal Lawyers Now!

-New York City Criminal Attorneys Explains “Sentencing”
+New York City Criminal Attorney Explains “Sentencing”

 SENTENCING occurs post-conviction and can be decided by either judge or jury.
 Essentially this is the “punishment” for your conviction in a crime.
 Some crimes have what is called “mandatory” sentencing, meaning that the judge is limited in leniency by statutes and regulations.

 It’s a common misconception that juries rather than judges determine sentences for crimes.
 While this is usually true in capital punishment cases, it’s not true for other types of cases.
 Judges determine the punishment, or sentence, for a crime.
 After being convicted, or found guilty, of a crime, no matter how the conviction came about, the appropriate punishment is doled out by the judge.
-There are many different types of sentences that judges can impose upon you:

 - Monetary retribution in the form of fines or restitution.